pingidentity/helm-charts/docs/config/private-cert.md

   # If set to true, then an internal certificate secret will
   # be created along with mount of the certificate in
   # /run/secrets/internal-cert (creates a tls.crt and tls.key)
+  #
+  # By default the Issuer of the cert will be the service name
+  # created by the Helm Chart.
+Additionally, the ingress hosts,
+  # if enabled, will be added to the list of X509v3 Subject Alternative Name
+  #
+  # Use the additionalHosts and additionalIPs if additional custom
+  # names and ips are needed.
+  #
+  #      privateCert.generate: {true | false}
+  #      privateCert.additionalHosts: {optional array of hosts}
+  #      privateCert.additionalIPs: {optional array of IP Addresses}
   ############################################################
   privateCert:
     generate: false
+    additionalHosts: []
+    additioanlIPs: []
 ```

 ## Product Section